yetone/avante.nvim/README.md

 > [!IMPORTANT]
 >
 > If your neovim doesn't use LuaJIT, then change `build` to `make lua51`.
 By default running make will install luajit.
-> For ARM-based setup, make sure to also install cargo as we will have to build the tiktoken_core from source.
+> Avante.nvim will now requires cargo to build tiktoken_core from source.

 > [!NOTE]
 >